apache/airflow/docs/apache-airflow/core-concepts/debug.rst

 3. It does not perform a backfill.

-Debugging Airflow DAGs on the command line
+Debugging Airflow Dags on the command line
 ******************************************

 With the same two line addition as mentioned in the above section, you can now easily debug a DAG using pdb as well.